 A. Fund Transfers (68100–68199)

 Includes the transfer of monies from one fund to another within the Treasury Fund Structure.

+B. Restricted Capital Transfers (68250-68299)

+Transfers should be recorded in this category if the use is restricted for capital outlay by an external party or by legislation.
+The use of this transfer for capital outlay does not constitute a restriction.
+Each restricted transfer-out must have an equal and offsetting restricted transfer-in recorded in the 582050-582099 range.

-B. Mandatory Transfers (68700-68799)
+C. Mandatory Transfers (68700-68799)

 Used by higher education units for transfers "arising out of (1) binding legal agreements related to the financing and educational plant, such as amounts for debt retirement, interest, and required provisions for renewals and replacements of plant, not financed from other sources, and (2) grant agreements with agencies of the federal government, donors, and other organizations to match gifts and grants to loan and other funds.
 Mandatory transfers may be required to be made from either unrestricted or restricted current funds."

-C. Non-Mandatory Transfers (68800–68899)
+D. Non-Mandatory Transfers (68800–68899)

 Used by higher education units for "transfers to other fund groups made at the discretion of the governing board to serve a variety of objectives, such as additions to loan funds, additions to quasi-endowment funds, general or specific plant additions, voluntary renewals and replacements of plant and prepayments on debt principal."